rali20/git/README.md

 * git [verb] --help

 ## At the time of initiation of repository
+* git config --list
 * git config --global user.name "[username]"
 * git config --global user.email "[emailAddress]"
-(By default the option is --local)
+(By default the option is --local for that repo.
+We can also use --system to apply system wide)
 * git init
 (To initialize your present working directory)